QuiNovas/athena-task/README.rst

 .. _AWS Athena: https://docs.aws.amazon.com/athena/latest/ug/what-is.html
 .. _PyFormat: https://pyformat.info/

+**VERSION 0.1.0 IS A BREAKING CHANGE FROM PREVIOUS VERSIONS.
+PLEASE PAY PARTICULAR ATTENTION TO THE INFORMATION BELOW.**

 This is a generic Lambda task function that can execute athena queries.
 It is intended to be used in `AWS StepFunctions`_.
 This function will take the input information, call `AWS Athena`_, and respond